squinkylabs/SqHarmony/docs/pes.md

 For each channel the voltage will be 0 volts for a note that is not in the scale, 8 volts for a note that is in the scale, and 10 volts for the root of the scale.

-Here is a screen capture of a C Major scale, Where Grande Scale is setting the scale, Harmony II is following, and Grande Quant is following Harmony II:
+Here is a screen capture of a C# Locrian scale, Where Grande Scale is setting the scale, Harmony II is following, and Grande Quant is following Harmony II:

 ![round trip](./pes2.png)